Marambii/Furniture/README.md

 # Branches
 The project was built from different branches that were merged to ensure its success.
 # Project details
-This project merged the frontend and the backend.
+This project merged the front end and the back end.
 It contains models and controllers which are important for its functionality as follows;

 # Models
 # Furnishing
-Furnishing model deals with validation of the furniture and the relationship with user tables.
+The Furnishing model deals with the validation of the furniture and the relationship with user tables.

 # user
-User model validates the user and the relationship of the furniture
+The User model validates the user and the relationship between the furniture

 # Controllers
 # Furnishing_controller